tpook92/HaploBlocker/README.md

 R-package: Calculation of haplotype blocks and libraries

 This is the github repository for your R-package HaploBlocker.
-For a preprint we refer to biorvix (https://www.biorxiv.org/content/10.1101/339788v2).
-A new version of the preprint has been uploaded 18/3/2019.
+A paper on HaploBlocker has been published in Genetics (https://www.genetics.org/content/early/2019/05/31/genetics.119.302283)

 For further questions (torsten.pook@uni-goettingen.de)